 - Parking fee (per year) $50*

-Note: Tuition payment is expected to be paid in full at the time of registration.
+Note: Tuition payment is expected to be paid in a timely manner and can be paid online after registration.
 If it is not paid in full by the end of the semester a billing hold will be placed on the student's record and registration for the following semester will be withheld.
 A late fee will be assessed if payment has not been received by the due date on statement sent to your Goucher email account.

 *Fees subject to change without notice